Coldcut: 2000s

 A 100-date audiovisual world tour commenced for Sound Mirrors, which was considered "no small feat in terms of technology or human effort".
-Coldcut was accompanied by scratch DJ Raj and AV artist Juxta, in addition to guest vocalists from the album, including UK rapper Juice Aleem, Roots Manuva, Mpho Skeef, Jon Spencer and house legend Robert Owens.
+Coldcut was accompanied by scratch DJ Raj Pannu and AV artist Juxta, in addition to guest vocalists from the album, including UK rapper Juice Aleem, Roots Manuva, Mpho Skeef, Jon Spencer and house legend Robert Owens.

 Three further singles were released from the album including the Top 75 hit "True Skool" with Roots Manuva.
 The same track appeared on the soundtrack of the video game FIFA Street 2.

 Sponsored by the British Council, in 2005 Coldcut introduced AV mixing to India with the Union project, alongside collaborators Howie B and Aki Nawaz of Fun-Da-Mental.
 Coldcut created an A/V remix of the Bollywood hit movie Kal Ho Naa Ho.

 In 2006, Coldcut performed an A/V set based on "Music for 18 Musicians" as part of Steve Reich's 70th birthday gig at the Barbican Centre in London.
 This was originally written for the 1999 album Reich Remixed.

 Coldcut remixed another classic song in 2007: Nina Simone's "Save Me".
 This was part of a remix album called Nina Simone: Remixed & Re-imagined, featuring remixes from Tony Humphries, Francois K and Chris Coco.

 In February 2007, Coldcut and Mixmaster Morris created a psychedelic AV obituary/tribute Coldcut, Mixmaster Morris, Ken Campbell, Bill Drummond and Alan Moore (18 March 2007).
 Robert Anton Wilson tribute show.
 Queen Elizabeth Hall, London: Mixmaster Morris.
 (28 August 2009) to Robert Anton Wilson, the 60s author of Illuminatus!
 Trilogy.
 The tribute featured graphic novel writer Alan Moore and artist Bill Drummond and a performance by experimental theatre legend Ken Campbell.
 Coldcut and Morris' hour and a half performance resembled a documentary being remixed on the fly, cutting up nearly 15 hours' worth of Wilson's lectures.